m-yamazoe/documentation/saas/infrastructure/servers.rst

 Shell (Linux) and remote (Windows) access refers to creating user accounts on running servers.
 Each user in enStratus is assigned a user code of the form p123.
-When remote access is granted on a Linux server, a home user account is created on that server and the public ssh credentials defined in the enStratus user profile are set for the user.
+When remote access is granted on a Linux server, a home user account is created on that server and the public SSH credentials defined in the enStratus user profile are set for the user.
 On Windows, a home account is created and the user can access the running server using the RDP password set in the enStratus profile.

-.. note:: Before granting shell/remote access to a server, the user must define their public ssh key and RDP password in their user profile.
+.. note:: Before granting shell/remote access to a server, the user must define their public SSH key and RDP password in their user profile.
 If the credentials change, the remote servers are not notified of the change.
 To ensure the new credentials are used, the user must first be removed and re-added to remote access so the changes can propagate to their account.